raoulg/MADS-deployment/README.md

 ```
 For other options, please check the [uv installation instructions](https://docs.astral.sh/uv/getting-started/installation/)

+Use `uv sync` to sync the environment in the `pyproject.toml` file.

 ## Preparation and exercises
-There is a separate document for each of the three workshops, [1](./1-docker/README.md), [2](./2-frontend/README.md), [3](./3-testing/README.md).

-The first exercise requires preparation, detailed in the document.
+Start with the [README.md](./1-docker/README.md) file and follow the instructions there.